 For sailors globally, Greece has always been one of the top destinations for yacht charters and boat rentals.
-If you're looking for a weekly charter in Mykonos or one of the other popular ports like Athens, Lefkas or if you'd like to depart from one of the Cyclades, you will have to book the boat well in advance.
+If you're looking for a weekly yacht charter in the Cyclades or one of the other popular ports like Athens, Lefkas, you will have to book the boat well in advance.
 On average, more than 50% of the charters for Greece are already booked by March and more than 75% by the beginning of May.
 At SamBoat, we advise that you define your project and book a boat as early as possible.
 In some instances, you can book closer to the date of departure depending on the port, but the inventory decreases.

 Depending on what type of boat you would like to rent, there are different pieces of legislation for each.
 If you are looking to hire a motorboat, a license is required if the boat has more than 30hp, if less, no license is needed.
 If would like to charter a yacht, you will need a valid license as well as a nautical CV detailing the previous boats you captained as well as the different waters you navigated.

 If you are new to sailing or do not hold a license, you don't have to rent a bareboat.
 Most of the boats in Greece are available with skipper so this would be a perfect option for you.

 Yacht charter in Greece is popular with both experienced and novice sailors.
 Greece has areas with specific sailing and sightseeing characteristics, here are the areas where you can go sailing in this beautiful and popular country.